mosesconverse/PointOfSale/README.md

 # PointOfSale
-POS system
+POS system for mini and hypermarkets
-This is a Poiint of sale system with ability to trace products sales for supermarkets for more business info contact me on github@mosesconverse ig@thirty_converse
+This is a Point of sale system with ability to trace products sales for supermarkets for more business info contact me on github@mosesconverse ig@thirty_converse